 Grand Theft Auto III went leaps and bounds beyond the previous games, leaving the top down view to become an expansive open world third person shooter, establishing new precedents for graphics in games.
 GTA III popularized the then-mostly-unknown concept of "sandbox" gameplay, where a player can go anywhere in the game, and is not required to follow a linear path.
 Also new to GTA III was an auto target system, allowing the players to overcome difficulties with aiming on the PS2.
 The PC version of the game, which could take advantage of a mouse, dropped the lock-on system in favour of a superior free-aiming system.
 The final defining implementation was the radio, something to be included in every other game in the franchise except Grand Theft Auto Advance.
-The soundtrack was expansive, and players could listen to any of the stations, and the various humor included on each one.
+The soundtrack was expansive, including satirical fake advertisements between songs and distinct DJ's on each station.

 Though Grand Theft Auto III was one of the games that made the PlayStation 2 a must-own system, the game was originally optioned to Microsoft as an exclusive launch game for the Xbox.
 However, Microsoft turned Rockstar's offer down, objecting to the content of the game and how the company and their new system would be perceived because of it, which led to the game launching exclusively on PS2.
 Eventually, GTA III would come out on the Xbox in the form of the Grand Theft Auto Trilogy pack, bundled with sequels Grand Theft Auto: Vice City and Grand Theft Auto: San Andreas.

 In October 2011, Rockstar announced that Grand Theft Auto III would be released on select mobile and tablet devices in celebration of the games 10th anniversary.
 The game was announced to be coming to A5 enabled iOS devices and select Android phones and tablets and was released on December 15th 2011 to a favourable reception from critics.